 The Arachnid (Starship Troopers)

-One of the most deadly things about the Arachnids was how mindless they seem.
+No good military satire is complete without an insane enemy that comes in insane numbers and is armed with insane psychic abilities.One of the most deadly things about the Arachnids was how mindless they seem.
 Everyone who initially thought, "oh, just a giant bug" was in for a rude awakening when they discovered they can communicate telepathically and shoot down spaceships in orbit.

 The Borg even managed to assimilate the great Captain Jean-Luc Picard.
 And adding Picard to their ranks definitely gives them an edge.